dcnguyen060899/education/README.md

 - Institutional resources explain only 12% of the poverty-achievement relationship, indicating unmeasured factors play a larger role
 - ACT scores are not available for all schools, potentially introducing selection bias
 - Resource measures based on course offerings and enrollments may not capture instructional quality differences within courses

-## Study Limitations
-- Data from a single year (2016-2017 for CCD, 2015-16 for CRDC), limiting ability to assess trends over time
-- Only 20 states represented in the final dataset, which may not generalize to all U.S. schools
-- Institutional resources explain only 12% of the poverty-achievement relationship, indicating unmeasured factors play a larger role
-- Resource measures based on course offerings and enrollments may not capture instructional quality differences within courses

 ## Author
 **Duy Nguyen**